 This could mean dental work, plastic surgery, hair transplants, or skin procedures to remove acne scarring.
 If you have a feature that detracts from your appearance like crooked teeth or ears that clearly stick out too much, fixing them might be a good option.
 You don't have to of course.
 Some people accept these quirks in their appearance and still live good lives.
 However, others are happy to be rid of them and feel they look much better once that one weak spot is gone.

 Generally other people have no problems with dental work or skin treatments, but can look down more at plastic surgery.
-They see it as vain and pathetic, and think that people should accept themselves as they are.
-They'll point to sad stories of already-gorgeous celebrities who have had a dozen pointless procedures to tweak the size of their nostrils.
+They may see it as vain, and think that people should accept themselves as they are.
+They'll point to sad stories of already gorgeous celebrities who've had a dozen pointless procedures to tweak the size of their nostrils.
 No one's denying that cosmetic surgery is sometimes done for unhealthy, unnecessary reasons.
 However, many people who do it report they're satisfied with their decision.
 They had one body part they weren't thrilled with and were glad to fix it.

 Plastic surgery can be a good choice if you're doing it for the right reasons and you have realistic expectations.
 Here are some psychological traits that make someone a good candidate:

-- They're doing it for themselves, not because of outside pressure from their partner, family, or employers.
+- They're doing it for themselves, not because of outside pressure from their partner, family, or employer.